kritikrap/LoKr-to-LoRa-Converter/README.md

 The file was saved to your Main User Folder (Home).
 Requirements: torch and safeensors .

-The GPU version (lokr_convert_GPU.py) specifically supports MAC ARM MPS.
+ -specifically supports MAC ARM MPS.